Medically reviewed by Drugs.com. Last updated on Jan 8, 2022.

-Spina bifida is part of a group of birth defects called neural tube defects.
-The neural tube is the embryonic structure that eventually develops into the baby's brain and spinal cord and the tissues that enclose them.
+Spina bifida is a birth defect that occurs when the spine and spinal cord don't form properly.
+It's a type of neural tube defect.
+The neural tube is the structure in a developing embryo that eventually becomes the baby's brain, spinal cord and the tissues that enclose them.

 Spina bifida occulta

 Occulta means hidden.
 It's the mildest and most common type.
 Spina bifida occulta results in a small separation or gap in one or more of the bones of the spine (vertebrae).
 Many people who have spina bifida occulta don't even know it, unless the condition is discovered during an imaging test done for unrelated reasons.

 Also known as open spina bifida, myelomeningocele is the most severe type.
 The spinal canal is open along several vertebrae in the lower or middle back.
 The membranes and spinal nerves push through this opening at birth, forming a sac on the baby's back, typically exposing tissues and nerves.
 This makes the baby prone to life-threatening infections and may also cause paralysis and bladder and bowel dysfunction.

 This rare type of spina bifida is characterized by a sac of spinal fluid bulging through an opening in the spine.
 No nerves are affected in this type, and the spinal cord isn't in the fluid sac.
 Babies with meningocele may have some minor problems with functioning, including those affecting the bladder and bowels.

 Myelomeningocele is a severe type of spina bifida in which the membranes and the spinal nerves protrude at birth, forming a sac on the baby's back.
 The exposed nervous system may become infected, so prompt surgery is needed after birth.

 Signs and symptoms of spina bifida vary by type and severity, and also between individuals.